Inspiration for the Spirit was first launched during the summer of 2002.

 It was a new beginning for me.

-Like me, Inspiration for the Spirit has evolved through the years and continues to grow.
+Since then, the website has taken on a life of its own.
+Like me, it has evolved through the years and continues to grow.
 It is a reflection of the woman I am.